BLOG

 So that's the Rialto Market in Venice, Italy.
 If you have a chance to visit, I'm sure you will be as wowed with the seafood and produce as I have been.
 And by the way, all of the photos above can be found in the Food+Wine section of my website...just click on 'Print Store' below for easy access.

-I'll close with a photo that was published in Black & White Magazine as part of a four-page spread on Venice a couple of years ago.
+I'll close with one of my photos that was published in Black & White Magazine as part of a four-page spread on Venice a couple of years ago.
 This photo was taken during the daily cleaning-up-the-seafood-market event each afternoon.
 And yes, they still use stick brooms in Venice.
 The photo at right shows that sticks have been delivered, ready to be attached to broom handles.
 Amazing, isn't it?!

 Thanks for visiting.
 Feel free to leave comments, below.